Drag Me to Hell 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- To Hell And Back: Interview with actress Alison Lohman.
+- To Hell and Back: Interview with actress Alison Lohman.

-- Curses: Interview with actress Lorna Raver.
+- Curses!: Interview with actress Lorna Raver.

-- Hitting All The Right Notes: Interview with composer Christopher Young.
+- Hitting All the Right Notes: Interview with composer Christopher Young.

-- TV Spots: Promotional clips for television.
+- TV Spots: Promos for the movie.

-Movie: 77
+Movie: 81

 AV Nirvana review by Michael ScottRead review here